dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 80: Upper Pisang to Manang

-Easy hike along along well maintained trail.
+Easy hike along a well maintained trail.
 We did an alternative route from the section from Manang to Kagbeni.
 We had both hiked the standard route via Thorong La before, so instead we hiked to Tilicho Lake and over Mesokanto La to Jomson and on to Kagbeni.
 This is an excellent option if you want a more remote route.
 It involves two nights of camping and some tricky to follow trails.
 I will include trail notes for this option at the end.

 </div>